cjneely10/BioMetaDB/README.md

     - --table_name (-t): Name of table to create
 - Optional flags
     - --directory_name (-d): Path to directory with files to add to the database.
-    - --data_file (-f): Path to .tsv file to use to generate DB table schema
+    - --data_file (-f): Path to .tsv file to use to generate database table schema
     - --alias (-a): Alias (short name) for table in database
     - --silent (-s): Silence standard output
 - Example
-    - `dbdm CREATE -c /path/to/DB -t db_table_2 -d /path/to/data/directory/
+    - `dbdm CREATE -c /path/to/database -t db_table_2 -d /path/to/data/directory/
     -f /path/to/data_file.tsv -a table_2`
-    - This command will update the project structure `DB` to include the new table:
+    - This command will update the project structure `database` to include the new table:
-<pre><code>DB/
+<pre><code>database/
     classes/
         db_table_1.json
         db_table_2.json  # Generated from data_file.tsv